 The minimum wage is currently around 63 per cent of average hourly pay.
 In its plan for a £15 minimum wage, the TUC is calling for this “bite” point to be increased to 75 per cent.

-There are two key concerns for raising the minimum wage to such levels, Professor of Economics at LSE, Alan Manning told The Big Issue.
+There are two key concerns for raising the minimum wage to such levels, Alan Manning, professor of economics at LSE, told The Big Issue.

-Firstly, if employers are unable to pay wages at the level mandated by the government, they will have to employ fewer staff, he said, leading to redundancies or a halt in hiring new workers.
+If employers are unable to pay wages at the level mandated by the government, they will have to employ fewer staff, leading to redundancies or a halt in hiring new workers.

 Secondly, Manning says it could impact on motivations to get jobs which require higher levels of training, skill or stress.